Cooked Green Cabbage (1 Cup) and Chapati (1 Piece)

 How to consume Cooked Green Cabbage, Chapati without glucose spikes

-Incorporate a source of lean protein such as grilled chicken, tofu, or legumes alongside your meal to help slow down the absorption of carbohydrates.
+Include a source of protein such as grilled chicken, tofu, or lentils with your meal.
+Protein helps slow down digestion and the absorption of carbohydrates.

 Increase Fiber Intake